kestra-io/docs/docs/developer-guide/variables/README.md

 ### Environment variables

-By default Kestra allow to access environment variable that starts by `KESTRA_` unless configured otherwise, see [Variables configuration](../../administrator-guide/configuration/others/README.md#variables-configuration).
+By default, Kestra allows to access environment variable that starts by `KESTRA_` unless configured otherwise, see [Variables configuration](../../administrator-guide/configuration/others/README.md#variables-configuration).

-To access an environnement variable `KESTRA_FOO` from one of your task you can use <code v-pre>{{env.foo}}</code>, the name of the variable is the part after the `KESTRA_` prefix in lower case.
+To access an environment variable `KESTRA_FOO` from one of your tasks you can use <code v-pre>{{env.foo}}</code>, the name of the variable is the part after the `KESTRA_` prefix in lowercase.

 ### Global variables

-You can also define global variable inside Kestra configuration files and access them using <code v-pre>{{ globals.foo }}</code>, see [Variables configuration](../../administrator-guide/configuration/others/README.md#variables-configuration) for more information.
+You can also define global variables inside Kestra configuration files and access them using <code v-pre>{{ globals.foo }}</code>, see [Variables configuration](../../administrator-guide/configuration/others/README.md#variables-configuration) for more information.

 ## Inputs variables
 You can use any [inputs](../inputs/README.md) using its `name`, example: